yannlelorier/Stochastic-processes-network-epidemic/README.md

 ### 3. 1 The Gillespie algorithm

 The Gillespie algorithm is a methodology that aims to track Markovian processes where objects change status.
 In this case, we wish to use this algorithm in a given starting graph, see the end graph, and the changes over time.
-It is based on an epidemics model called SIR (Susceptible, Infected, Recovered).
+It is based on the SIS model (Susceptible, Infected, Susceptible)

 #### 3.1.1 Input/Output